ruslanmv/ruslanmv.github.io/_posts/2021-05-13-Scala and Spark in practice.md

-I would like to say that during the developing of our programs if is possible assign the priorty

-to transformations that cost less network cost cost as
+I would like to say that during the developing of our programs, it is  recommendable assign the priority to transformations that cost less network cost as

 1. Narrow transformations